Are Brokers and Leasing Agents Worth the Investment?

 Brokers’ and Leasing Agents’ Qualifications

 There are two types of people a landlord can hire to find a proper tenant to occupy a vacancy: a leasing agent or a broker.
-Both are required by law, across the country, to work in your best interest.
+Both are required by law to work in your best interest.
 That being said, the specific laws, regulations, and requirements for each of these leasing professionals vary from state to state (and before moving forward with anyone, you should research the statutes in your area).
 In general, however, leasing agents take a course (around 15 hours) and then have to pass the state agent level licensing exam.
 They only have the authority to lease residential properties.
 That’s it.

-In comparison, brokers take a more extensive course (90 hours) and are also required to pass a state broker licensing exam.
-Some states require prospected brokers to work as a real estate sales agent between one to four years before they can apply for licensure.
+In comparison, brokers take a more extensive course (90 hours) and also must pass a state broker licensing exam.
+Some states require prospective brokers to work as a real estate sales agent between one to four years before they can apply for licensure.
 After they complete the requirements and pass, they are authorized to assist in the buying, selling, or leasing of residential, commercial, and industrial properties.
 As you might infer, brokers charge quite a bit more due to the higher level of qualifications and authority they possess.
 You’re also paying for their market knowledge, skills in negotiation, and most importantly, access to privileged information you can’t find on the web.
 To summarize, leasing agents are capable of doing what you need, but brokers go above and beyond.

 Don’t forget – all rates are negotiable.
 It’s hard to find two leasing professionals that charge the same rate, and that goes doubly when comparing leasing agents to brokers.
-In any given location, broker’s will almost always charge more than their corresponding leasing agents (makes sense given their added expertise and qualifications).
+In any given location, brokers will almost always charge more than their corresponding leasing agents (makes sense given their added expertise and qualifications).
 However, a leasing agent in one place may be more expensive than a broker in another – it simply depends on your market.
-So again, local research is required before moving forward.
+So again, local research is a must before moving forward.
 But let’s identify a few things you should look for.

 Considerations Before You Use a Leasing Agent or Broker